Education New Voices

 • Have a high degree of Canadian content in the choice of composers and suggested performers

-• Feature music written in the 20th or 21st centuries
+• Feature music written in the 20th or 21st centuries unless there is reason to reference older music

 • Prioritize diverse perspectives